-Armed with this plan you can set off on your redesign process, safe in the knowledge that you have a well structured plan of attack which is designed to deliver you a great new law firm website, which also doubles up as a successful business development tool, generating many new leads per month.
+Armed with this plan you can set off on your redesign process, safe in the knowledge that you have a well structured plan of attack which is designed to deliver a great new website for your firm, which also doubles up as a successful business development tool, generating numerous new leads per month.

 Reasons For A Law Firm Website Project To Be Delayed

 In our experience, one of the major obstacles when designing a new law firm website is content.
 Rarely is enough time given to content and is often the main reason for delay with a website project.

 - New Content never arrives from those assigned to write it

 - Outsourced Content is never signed off by the client